 Perform 'Hide All Tool Windows' / 'Restore Windows' with double-click on editor tab

 When this option is enabled, you can double-click editor tabs to hide and restore all tool windows.
-Alternatively, you can do that by pressing Ctrl+Shift+F12 or by choosing from the main menu.
+Alternatively, you can do that by pressing Control+Shift+F12 or by choosing from the main menu.

 Perform 'Maximize Editor' / 'Normalize Splits' with double-click on editor tab

-Alternatively, you can choose Find Action popup Ctrl+Shift+A.from the main menu or pick these actions from the
+Alternatively, you can choose Find Action popup Control+Shift+A.from the main menu or pick these actions from the

 This option can work together with Perform 'Hide All Tool Windows' / 'Restore Windows' with double-click on editor tab, but be prepared to have multiple changes in the IDE layout every time you double-click a fie tab.